Gremlins 2: The New Batch: Special effects

-Later on, when the mogwai metamorphose into gremlins and multiply, they further diversify by running amok in the bio-lab and ingesting various drugs.
-One turns into a sunlight-resistant hybrid with a bat, thus becoming the Bat Gremlin.
+Later on, when the mogwai metamorphose into gremlins and multiply, they further diversify by running amok in the Splice O' Life laboratory and ingesting various serums.
+One becomes bat-like, in addition to being immunized to sunlight.
 Mohawk becomes part-spider.
-One becomes part-vegetable (Vegetable Gremlin, as Dante named it), and another consumes a drug and turns into a female gremlin, referred to in at least one script as the "Girl Gremlin" and in the official trading card series and other promotional materials as "Lady Gremlina" with shiny red lips and mascara.
+One becomes part-vegetable (Vegetable Gremlin, as Dante named it) and another turns into a female gremlin, referred to in at least one script as the "Girl Gremlin" and in the official trading card series and other promotional materials as "Lady Gremlina" with shiny red lips and mascara.
 Nowadays she is referred to as "Greta", after the late Greta Garbo.
 Yet another has acid thrown onto his face, quickly presenting a mask of the Phantom of the Opera.

 As with the first, puppetry was involved, and some of the puppets were mechanical.
 An actor holding a puppet would have to have wires strapped to him.
 Gremlins 2 also includes more stop motion animation than the first film; the Bat Gremlin was portrayed through some stop motion animation.
 Film technology since the original had improved, and as a result the creatures can be seen walking more.
 Gizmo is able to dance, although this scene took the longest to make.
 Because there are more gremlins in Gremlins 2 than the original, additional filming lasted five months.
 Many of the effects had to be completed after the actors had finished their work.

-For the gremlins' voices, Howie Mandel returned as the voice of Gizmo, while Tony Randall provided the voice of the Brain Gremlin, Frank Welker provided the voice for Mohawk, Mark Dodson provided voices for George, Lenny, and Daffy, Joe Dante provided voices for the Beanie Gremlin and the Witch Gremlin, Nancy McConnor provided the voice for the Bat Gremlin, while Kirk Thatcher provided voices for most of the gremlins, alongside Welker.
+For the gremlins' voices, Howie Mandel returned as the voice of Gizmo, Frank Welker provided the voice for Mohawk, while Tony Randall provided the voice of the Brain Gremlin, Joe Dante provided voices for the Beanie Gremlin and the Witch Gremlin, Nancy McConnor provided the voice for the Bat Gremlin, Mark Dodson provided voices for George, Lenny, Daffy and Greta and Kirk Thatcher provided voices for most of the gremlins, alongside Welker.